Tearful Sharon Osbourne Says She’s "Very Worried" About Ozzy Osbourne’s Health Amid COVID-19 Battle - E! Online

 "Unfortunately, it was diagnosed in the middle of the night and they were all sleeping, so I hadn't spoken to them yet, but they'll rally around," she shared.
 "They'll be with him."

-While Sharon has been in the UK serving as a host on TalkTV's new show The Talk, she noted that she would be returning home to the U.S. to be by Ozzy's side.
+While Sharon has been in the U.K. serving as a host on TalkTV's new show The Talk, she noted that she would be returning home to the U.S. to be by Ozzy's side.
 She shared that the first thing she plans to do when she gets back is "hold him and kiss him but with about three masks on I think."

 Sharon noted that she planned to be back on air very soon.